-1) General Labeling Requirements
+1. General Labeling Requirements

-All imported and locally produced prepackaged food products must meet the labeling requirements indicated in GSO 9:2013 (SFDA.FD/GSO 9:2013).
+All imported and locally produced prepackaged food products must meet the labeling requirements indicated in SFDA.FD/GSO 9:2022.
 Prepackaged food product labels should be in Arabic or include an Arabic language translation on the label.
 Labels must contain the product name, packer's name, country of origin (COO) of manufacture or production, list of ingredients in descending order of predominance, instructions for the end use of the product (where applicable), and the shelf-life of the product.
-COO labeling is mandatory for imported and locally produced products in Saudi Arabia.